zonca/zonca.dev/posts/2023-09-26-https-kubernetes-letsencrypt.md

 ---

+**Update March 2024**: the routing issue that force cert-manager pods to run on the control-plane are back, see [this Github issue](https://github.com/zonca/jupyterhub-deploy-kubernetes-jetstream/issues/75), so we had to add back the pinning of cert-manager services on one of the nodes in the control plane.

 In this tutorial we will deploy `cert-manager` in Kubernetes to automatically provide SSL certificates to JupyterHub (and other services).

-This tutorial replaces [the 2020 version](./2020-03-13-setup-https-kubernetes-letsencrypt.md), as there is [no need anymore to force the `cert-manager` pod to run on the master node](https://github.com/zonca/jupyterhub-deploy-kubernetes-jetstream/pull/53#issuecomment-1730677988).

 First make sure your payload, for example JupyterHub, is working without HTTPS, so that you check that the ports are open, Ingress is working, and JupyterHub itself can accept connections.